anza-afk/car_brands_and_models/README.md

 ### **NB!** Before use You should replace 'assets' in JSON with your app name.

 ### car_fixture_to_json.py
-Scrip that make classic json from django fixture.
+Script that make classic JSON from Django fixture.